nazimboudeffa/OpenFoodShopper/README.txt

 ========

 High Priority -> Add Item to OI Shopping List
-              -> add food only if OI Shopping is installed
+              -> Add food only if OI Shopping is installed

 ========
 GIST :